beforan/trevolution/readme.md

 ## Break down of the steps in `1-install.sh`

+Installs microk8s.
+If you want to use a different distro you don't need this script, but some of the steps may be of interest for configuring your alternative distro.

 This script does a number of things; some of them are host os specific. `main` targets Ubuntu.

 1. Install dependencies e.g. curl if necessary
 1. Install snapd if necessary
     - enable snaps classic mode
 1. Add snaps to PATH

 The above are linux specific prereqs for installing microk8s, since it's only distributed by snap for linux.